BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 To do this in Shopify, you’ll need to add a piece of code to your template (to extract a ‘line item property’) or spend money on an app to take care of this.

 A similar situation exists with file uploads.
-If you’re selling photography or clothing related products that require the customer to upload an image, you’ll find that this functionality is included out of the box with BigCommerce — but with Shopify, you’ll again have to resort to a bit of coding or a third-party app.
+If you’re selling photography or clothing related products that require the customer to upload an image, you’ll find that this functionality is included out-of-the-box with BigCommerce — but with Shopify, you’ll again have to resort to a bit of coding or a third-party app.

 Letting users upload files at point of purchase is easier to do with BigCommerce